Appen/odd-mysql-adapter/README.md

 MYSQL_DATABASE = oddadapter #Name of your MySql database.
 MYSQL_USER = oddadapter #Username of your MySql database.
 MYSQL_PASSWORD = odd-adapter-password #Password of your MySql database.

-CLOUD_TYPE = aws #Name of your cloud service.
-Used to form ODDRN.
-CLOUD_REGION = region_1 #Region of your cloud service.
-Used to form ODDRN.
-CLOUD_ACCOUNT = account_1 #Account of your cloud service.
-Used to form ODDRN.
 ```

 ## Requirements